CharlieBurton10/uk_events_list/README.md

 ###  Acknowledgments

- * My Code Institute Mentor, Can Sucullu for his helpful feedback and support.
+ * My Code Institute Mentor, Can Sucullu, for his helpful feedback and support.
  * Tutor Support at Code Institute.